Waishnav/old-dotfiles/README.md

 I've used Windows in the past, the workflow was not that great as that of Linux provides.
 Like its just headach if there are more than 4 apps are opened I don't think its productive at all...
 Even if you are using Ubuntu the same things happens.
-Bruh Thats where the linux ricing helps.. right now my life so pleased after a 2 months or so using my rice you can't even Imagine!
-Now I can say to windows user "May God mercy on yours Soul"
+Bruh Thats where the linux ricing helps.. right now my life so pleased after a 2 months or so, using my rice you can't even Imagine!
+Now I'm like to windows user "May God mercy on yours Soul...
+Why are you still using crap like windows even if there are other option :p"

 this is how my desktop look like and this is how it works...
 - I use 6 workspaces (use mostly 5 anyway).
 Each workspaces is define for certain things like workspace-1 is define for development related stuffs, whereas workspace-2 contains only Brave browser all the time..